Wyrd00/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * What is deserialization
 * How to convert a Python data structure to a JSON string
 * How to convert a JSON string to a Python data structure

+### What is JSON
+* JSON, or JavaScript Object Notation, is a minimal, readable format for structuring data.
+It is used primarily to transmit data between a server and web application, as an alternative to XML.
+Squarespace uses JSON to store and organize site content created with the CMS.